davidedc/Minimal-2D-Js-Software-Renderer/test_case_naming_analysis_explained.md

 ### 10. `CenteredAt`

-*   **Description**: For shapes like circles, arcs, and rectangles, this specifies if their geometric center is aligned with a pixel center, a grid intersection, or neither.
+*   **Description**: For shapes like circles, arcs, and rectangles, this specifies if their geometric center's coordinates are aligned with a pixel center, a grid intersection, or neither.
+This is important to test because that's basically the key factor to get many shapes to draw crisply (or have pixel-aligned edges/bounds) in HTML5 Canvas, and there might be some non-obvious fiddling with half-points when drawing the shapes with the sw renderer.
 *   **Observed Values in v19.tsv**: `N/A`, `random`, `mixed-pixel-grid`, `pixel`, `grid`.
 *   **Criteria**:
     *   `pixel`: Center coordinates are `*.5` (e.g., `centerX = Math.floor(width/2) + 0.5`).
     *   `grid`: Center coordinates are integers (e.g., `centerX = Math.floor(width/2)`).
-    *   `mixed-pixel-grid`: One center coordinate is `*.5` and the other is an integer.
+    *   `mixed-pixel-grid`: the center is either centered at pixel or at grid.
+For shapes where each dimension can be chosen independently (rectangles and rounded rectangles), this value also covers the case of one center coordinate being `*.5` and the other being an integer - this is because one can still get crisp drawings in with appropriatly chosen width/height.
-    *   `random`: If the shape's center is determined by fully random logic (e.g., `Math.random() * canvasDimension`) without specific snapping to pixel/grid for the center point itself *before* any subsequent edge alignment/crisping.
+    *   `random`: If the shape's center is determined by fully random logic (e.g., `Math.random() * canvasDimension`) without specific snapping to pixel/grid for the center point itself.
     *   `N/A`: For lines (where center isn't the primary positioning anchor in this context), scenes, or when the `Layout` is `random` or `spread` such that each instance has a unique, non-grid/non-pixel-aligned center.
 If `crisp-pixel-pos` was in the filename for lines, this is `N/A`.
-    *   This refers to the *geometric center's* alignment characteristics *before* adjustments for crisp edge rendering are made.

 ---